airbytehq/airbyte/docs/integrations/sources/linkedin-ads.md

 4. Add `Start Date` - the starting point for your data replication.
 5. Add your `Account IDs (Optional)` if required.
 6. Click **Authenticate your account**.
-7. Log in and Authorize the LinkedIn Ads account
+7. Login and Authorize the LinkedIn Ads account
 8. Click **Set up source**.

 **For Airbyte Open Source:**